antarasengupta26624/qbs177finalproject/README.md

 #### 2. Random Forest Regressor

-** Why Random Forest? **
+**What is a Random Forest Regressor?**
+Imagine a forest full of decision trees, each contributing its own prediction.
+The Random Forest Regressor is an ensemble method that creates a "forest" of decision trees, and by averaging their predictions, it reduces errors and prevents overfitting.
+It’s very useful for handling complex, non-linear relationships, making it perfect for regression tasks like ours!

+**Why Random Forest?**

 In the search to uncover the hidden drivers of mental health disparities, a good option seemed to be to use the Random Forest Regressor to predict depression scores (PHQ-9) based on socioeconomic factors.
 What makes this method special?
 It helps us explore complex relationships between factors like race, age, education, income, and household size—all of which may play a significant role in determining an individual's mental health.

-** What is a Random Forest Regressor? **
-Imagine a forest full of decision trees, each contributing its own prediction.
-The Random Forest Regressor is an ensemble method that creates a "forest" of decision trees, and by averaging their predictions, it reduces errors and prevents overfitting.
-It’s very useful for handling complex, non-linear relationships, making it perfect for regression tasks like ours!

-** Methods: Building the Model **
+**Methods: Building the Model**
 A variety of socioeconomic factors was used to predict the total PHQ-9 score:

 - **Race**